-We expect general and administrative expenses to increase in 2022 compared to 2021 in absolute dollars primarily due to a full year of additional headcount costs related to the SpotX Acquisition and new hires to support our overall growth, as well as additional costs assuming a return to office work environment in 2022.
+We expect general and administrative expenses to increase in 2023 compared to 2022 in absolute dollars primarily due to increases in personnel related expenses along with additional costs for a full-year return to office work environment.

 General and administrative expenses may fluctuate from quarter to quarter and period to period based on the timing and amounts of expenditures in our general and administrative functions as they vary in scope and scale over periods.
 Such fluctuations may not be directly proportional to changes in revenue.